Capture method — Beam trawl

 Stock detail — 7e

-The plaice stock in the Western English Channel is in a good state, but fishing pressure is significantly above sustainable limits.
-A single catch limit covers both eastern and western English Channel plaice, and while total catches of eastern Channel plaice seem to be in line with advice, catches of western Channel plaice seem to exceed advice, indicating that the current management measures are allowing overfishing.
-Plaice is caught in a mixed fishery targeting sole, with 80 mm mesh size.
+The plaice stock in the Western English Channel is in a good state and fishing pressure is just above sustainable levels (FMSY).
+A single catch limit is in place for both Eastern and Western English Channel plaice.
+Plaice is caught in a mixed fishery targeting sole, with 80mm mesh size.
 This leads to a large number of plaice being discarded because this mesh size is not matched to the lower size limit for plaice.
-There are a number of Protected, Endangered and Threatened species found in the Celtic Seas, including the Western Channel, that could be impacted by bottom trawling and gillnetting, including sharks and cetaceans.
-Look for fish sold by vessels involved in the “Seafish Responsible Fishing Scheme” for assurance of scientific co-operation, better environmental practices and experimentation with Benthic Release Panels to reduce impact to bottom dwelling species.
+There are a number of Endangered, Threatened and Protected (ETP) species found in the Celtic Seas, including the Western Channel, that could be impacted by bottom trawling and gillnetting, including sharks and cetaceans.
+Beam trawling, especially using chain-mat gear, is more damaging to the seabed than otter trawling as it is a heavy gear that is designed for trawling over rough grounds.

 Plaice is a bottom-dwelling flatfish.
 It spawns in the early months of the year (January to March) and sometimes makes long spawning migrations.
 North Sea plaice reach between 35 and 45 cm in their 6th year.
 It is a long-lived species, becoming sexually mature at 3-7 years (females) 2-6 (males) and living 30 years or more.
 Maximum reported age 50 years.